 The ideal temperature range for this plant is in the 60s, 70s, 80s, and even 90s Fahrenheit.
 It can withstand very warm temperatures—just make sure you check the soil often to make sure it doesn’t need more water.

-Dry, arid climates are the best option for this drought-tolerant plant.
+As far as humidity needs—dry, arid climates are the best option for this drought-tolerant plant.
 It’s not a fan of humidity.
-Growing in an area that is too humid can cause pest and fungus issues for this arid-loving plant.
+Growing in an area that is too humid can cause pest and fungus issues.
+This makes it a great choice for a houseplant because our homes are often much lower in humidity than the tropics.

 How often should I repot an African milk tree?